 It is a good thing for our people that you have lived, and surely no man can wish to have more said of him.

 Joy in the universe, and keen curiosity about it all – that has been my religion.

-Bottom line: April 3, 1837 is the birthday of John Burroughs, one of the first naturalists who focused on communicating his love of nature through the written word.
+Bottom line: April 3, 1837, is the birthday of John Burroughs, one of the first naturalists who focused his writing on communicating his love of nature.